Politics of Laos: Military Prosecutor's Office

-Currently, the Supreme People's Prosecutor is Khamsane Souvong.
+As of June 2022, the Supreme People's Prosecutor is Xayasana Kotphuthone.

 Laos Bar Association

 As for attorneys in general, according to a 2016 article, there are 188 lawyers in Laos who are members of the Laos Bar Association.
-However, most of the attorneys have entered the government sector and do not practice law—seldom giving thought to practicing in the private sector.
-While there is evidence of female lawyers in Laos, there is no indication as to how women have fared in the legal field.
+Most of the attorneys have entered the government sector and do not practice law—seldom giving thought to practicing in the private sector.
 Pursuant to the Resolution of the National Assembly No. 024 / NA (On the Adoption of the Law on Lawyers; November 9, 2016), requirements include possessing a baccalaureate degree, being a Laos citizen and passing an examination (separate requirements exist for foreign lawyers).
-Although the Laos Bar Association issues certificates to graduates of the legal profession, it is the Ministry of Justice of Laos that sets the legal training standards.
+While the Laos Bar Association issues certificates to graduates of the legal profession, it is the Ministry of Justice of Laos that sets the legal training standards.